m516825/Transfer-Leaning/README.md

 Transfer learning
 ====
-using source domain knowledge to improve target domain this project is implemented by tensroflow and libmf
+Using source domain knowledge to improve target domain recommandation results .
+This project is implemented by tensroflow and libMF

 ##Environment
 Mac os x, tensorflow 0.11.0